Rob Penders

 Rob Penders (born 31 December 1975) is a Dutch football coach and a former player who mainly played for NAC Breda during his career.
-He is the manager of FC Eindhoven.
+He is the assistant manager of Utrecht.
 Penders was a defender who made his debut in professional football, being part of the RBC Roosendaal squad in the 1994–95 season.
 In the season 1999-2000 he joined NAC Breda.
 He played there for 10 seasons.

 Coaching career

 After retiring, Penders worked for NAC Breda as a youth coach.
 In October 2014, he was named as temporarily assistant manager for the first team.
 In the 2016-17 season, Penders was in charge of the club's reserve team in addition to assisting the first team.
 He left the club on 22 March 2019 where he was fired.

 On 5 June 2019, he was appointed as U19 manager of ADO Den Haag for the upcoming season.

+On 17 June 2023, Penders was hired as an assistant coach by Utrecht.